puppetlabs/puppet-docs/source/pe/3.7/quick_start_dns.markdown

 >
 >The further you drill down in event inspector, the more detail you'll receive.
 If there had been a problem applying the `resolver` class, this information would tell you exactly where that problem occurred or which piece of code you need to fix.
 >
->In the upper right corner of the screen is a link to a run report, which contains information about the changes made during puppet runs, including logs and metrics about the run.
+>In the upper right corner of the screen is a link to a run report, which contains information about the changes made during Puppet runs, including logs and metrics about the run.
 Visit the [reports page](./console_reports.html#reading-reports) for more info.
 >
 >For more information about using the PE console event inspector, check out the [event inspector docs](./console_event_inspector).